DanoNBD2/AWS-Demos/README.md

 `YOU ARE DONE!` The connection was done successfully and you have full connectivity between AWS Glue and your On Premises enviornment.

 ## Perform an AWS Glue Job (Optional)

+Go to AWS Glue Console:
+* On the left pane click on Jobs
+* Click on Add Job
+* Put a name and the select the role called "demo-Glue-(+random string)